-The SP1 Special Activities Zone is used in limited locations in the former Gloucester Local Government Area (LGA).
+The SP1 Special Activities Zone is used in limited locations and only in the former Gloucester Local Government Area.
 Therefore, the Review will only touch briefly on this zone when making recommendations for its future use.

 The Review will not deal with the SP3 Tourist Zone as it is not typically used for infrastructure.
-The SP3 Tourist Zone will be looked at in more detail as part of the Draft Housing Strategy.
+The SP3 Tourist Zone will be looked at in more detail as part of the Housing Strategy.

-Figure 1: Special Purpose Zones covered by Draft IZR - taken from SI LEP
+Figure 1: Special Purpose Zones covered by the Infrastructure Zone Review - taken from SI LEP